d3ncity/CS3343_InventoryManagementProject/README.md

 #### Version 1.0
 - Denial of negative volume valued items.
 - Terminate the execution of items that have the delivery date earlier than the arrival date.
+- Handling the exception when slot value=null
+- Handling the IndexOutOfBounds Exception
 #### Version 2.0
 - Process items that should be delivered up to this date.
 - Necessity to check if the given date is valid or not (54-Oct-2014 or 29-Feb-2021).